oracle/docker-images/OracleDatabase/RAC/OracleRealApplicationClusters/README.md

 For details of all environment variables and parameters, please refer to section 6.

-### Deploying RAC on Container with RAC Storage Container
+### Deploying Oracle RAC on Container with Oracle RAC Storage Container

-If you are using physical block devices for shared storage, skip to "Assigning Network to additional RAC container"
+If you are using physical block devices for shared storage, skip to "Assigning Network to additional Oracle RAC container"

 Use the existing `racstorage:/oradata` volume when creating the additional container using the image.